mohamedyd/awesome_resources/README.md

 * [Machine learning system design pattern](https://mercari.github.io/ml-system-design-pattern/): This repository contains system design patterns for training, serving and operation of machine learning systems in production.

 * [TowardsAI tutorials](https://github.com/towardsai/tutorials): All tutorials, articles, and books listed in this repository are property of Towards AI, Inc.

+* [roboflow/notebooks](https://github.com/roboflow/notebooks): This repository contains Jupyter Notebooks about computer vision models that roboflow has featured in their blog posts and YouTube videos.

 # Reinforcement Learning